paulbricman/paulbricman.github.io/docs/tools/semantica.md

 4. The strengthened link between Photoshop and more radical tools for thought, through Photoshop-like names and descriptions.
 Photoshop has been extensively used as a prime example of tools for thought before, but the current work explores new ways of reinforcing this connection.

-5. The name Semantica for a tool for conceptual thinking has been inspired by the name Mathematica, used by Stephen Wolfram to describe a tool for computational thinking.[^9]
+5. The name Semantica for a tool for conceptual thinking has been inspired by the name Mathematica, used to describe a tool for computational thinking.[^9]

 ---